casangi/casagui/docs/source/design/applications/interactive_clean.rst

-When the `Bokeh <https://bokeh.org/>`_ framework is used for scripting from the Python prompt it creates a GUI with all of the interactions that can be predefined at build time, but updates from Python that cannot be pre-determined (without, for example, loading in the whole image cube) must be handled outside of Bokeh.
+When the `Bokeh <https://bokeh.org/>`_ framework is used for scripting from the Python prompt it creates a GUI with all of the interactions that can be predefined at build time, but updates from Python that cannot be predetermined (without, for example, loading in the whole image cube) must be handled outside of Bokeh.
 Interactions that fall into this category are things like updating the channel plot in response to user input or updating the convergence plot with convergence information returned by :code:`tclean`.
 The communication for these updates is